henrygouk/nnet/README.md

 	make
 	sudo make install

-If your CPU has access to AVX instructions you should use the `-DENABLE_AVX=ON` when running cmake.
+If your CPU has access to AVX instructions you should use the `-DENABLE_AVX=ON` flag when running cmake.

-Similarly, if your CPU has access to FMA instruction the `-DENABLE_FMA=ON` flag should be used.
+Similarly, if your CPU has access to FMA instructions the `-DENABLE_FMA=ON` flag should be used.